 Maiduguri, Nigeria 2017: Sphere for practitioners training for over 70 staff from INGOs including Christian Aid, ACTED, Danish Refugee Council (DRC) and Norwegian Refugee Council (NRC).

 Birmingham, UK 2017: Disaster management and humanitarian protection training series including modules on environmental impact and M&E, in collaboration with Islamic Relief Academy (Humanitarian Academy for Development).

-We are increasingly asked to help humanitarian organisations and NGOs of all sizes enhance their organisational capacity.
-We contextualise western management approaches into an Arabic/Islamic context to help organisations improve compliance with core standards or develop operational manuals; to strengthen internal financial and accountability systems; or to support dispersed organisations to improve management across their field offices.
+We also have a range of services aimed at helping humanitarian organisations and NGOs of all sizes enhance their organisational capacity.
+We contextualise western management approaches into an Arabic/Islamic context to help organisations improve compliance with core standards or develop operational manuals, to strengthen internal financial and accountability systems, or to support dispersed organisations to improve management across their field offices.

 Examples of our organisational capacity building